Satisfactory Academic Progress Financial Aid Policy

 All graduate students must meet the Qualitative standard of the SAP policy by maintaining a minimum 3.0 cumulative GPA.
 In addition, students must meet the Quantitative standard earning a minimum 67% of the cumulative attempted credits.
 The maximum time frame is based on the stature of limitation required for each educational program.

 Appeals and Probation

-If the first appeal is denied Financial Aid Probation students may submit another appeal request and relevant documentation to the Director of Financial Aid.
+If the first appeal is denied Financial Aid Probation students have the option to submit another appeal request and relevant documentation to the Director of Financial Aid.
 If the Director grants financial aid probation for one semester the student is given a written agreement to sign and adhere to before regaining eligibility for aid.
-At the end of that semester they must again be meeting MSU's SAP standard or they will not be eligible to receive financial aid for future semesters.
+At the end of that semester they must adhere to the signed agreement or they will not be eligible to receive financial aid for future semesters.

 Unusual Enrollment History (UEH) Flag

 The U.S. Department of Education has established regulations to prevent fraud and abuse in the Federal Student Aid program by identifying students with unusual enrollment histories.
 Some students who have an unusual enrollment history have legitimate reasons for their enrollment at multiple institutions.
 However, such an enrollment history requires our office to review your file in order to determine future federal financial aid eligibility.
 If selected by the Department of Education, this must be resolved before you will receive financial aid.